 Let’s close off The Iconic with a look at the bottom navigation bar.
 On most sites, people only end up here as a last resort.
 But with The Iconic, there are some interesting and helpful links.

 First, you can see they use this to promote their affiliate, partnership and influencer programs.

 This is about customers and partners selling products on their behalf in return for a commission.

-Overall, apart from a few confusing navigation terms, The Iconic’s a customer friendly experience for online fashion shopping.
-It’s easy to see why the site’s popular.
+Overall, apart from a few confusing navigation terms, The Iconic is a customer-friendly experience for online fashion shopping.
+It’s easy to see why it’s popular.

 Myer - Bricks and Clicks

 Moving on, we’re sure a big chunk of those $1.7bn sales for The Iconic have come at the expense of traditional bricks and clicks retailers.

 Traditional players like Myer have been hit hard as online competition has impacted their historic market power.
 But they haven’t rested on their laurels.
 They’ve also gone hard after e-Commerce sales.
 Let’s step into Myer’s online fashion shopping experience.

 The first impression is good.
 It’s another clear and balanced design.

 There’s a pink highlight colour for Mother’s Day, but everything else is simple black on a white background.
 Clear and easy to read.